-The district courts are the trial courts of general jurisdiction of Texas.^{iv} The geographical area served by each court is established by the Legislature, but each county must be served by at least one district court.^v District courts have original jurisdiction in all felony criminal cases, divorce cases, cases involving title to land (as does Harris County Civil Courts), election contest cases, civil matters in which the amount in controversy (the amount of money or damages involved) is \$200 or more, and any matters in which jurisdiction is not placed in another trial court.
-In Houston there are 25 Civil District Courts, currently there are 2 African-Americans seated, there are 22 Criminal District Courts four of which are presided over by African American judges, and there are 10 Family District Courts where no African-American is seated, however there is one African American associate judge; there are 3 Juvenile District Courts none of which are presided over by an African American judge.
+The district courts are the trial courts of general jurisdiction of Texas.iv The geographical area served by each court is established by the Legislature, but each county must be served by at least one district court.v District courts have original jurisdiction in all felony criminal cases, divorce cases, cases involving title to land (as does Harris County Civil Courts), election contest cases, civil matters in which the amount in controversy (the amount of money or damages involved) is \$200 or more, and any matters in which jurisdiction is not placed in another trial court.
+In Houston there are 25 Civil District Courts, 2 of which are presided over by African-American judges; there are 22 Criminal District Courts four of which are presided over by African American judges, and there are 10 Family District Courts where no African-American is seated, however there is one African American associate judge; there are 3 Juvenile District Courts none of which are presided over by an African American judge.